Retirement Planning for Singaporeans: A Simple Yet Comprehensive Guide

 Some regular savings plans may also have a small insurance component that gives you protection in case the unexpected happens to you such as death or total and permanent disability (TPD before age 70).

 Since your goal is to save for retirement, it is likely that you won’t need the money until several decades from now.
-So you can consider choosing a savings plan like Gro Retire Flex, which provides you with monthly cash payouts3.
+So you can consider choosing an insurance savings plan like Gro Retire Flex Pro, which provides you with monthly cash payouts3.
 It gives you the option to start receiving your monthly cash payouts3 after an accumulation period ranging from 5 to 50 years for single premium plans or ranging from 10 to 50 years for regular premium plans, depending on your lifestyle and financial ability.
-You also have the flexibility of choosing your desired payout period of 10, 20 or till age 100.

 Part 3: Investments